thjbdvlt/zebulon.nvim/README.md

 colors
 ------

-9 colors for 9 syntax highlighting groups (every thing else are linked to these groups):
+9 colors for 9 syntax highlighting groups (all other syntax groups are linked to these ones):

 ```lua
 Identifier = black